2008 World Snooker Championship: Later rounds (quarter-finals, semi-finals, final)

 Ronnie O'Sullivan (pictured in 2011) won his third World Championship.

 The quarter-finals were played on 29 and 30 April as the best of 25 frames held over three sessions.
 Carter made a maximum break in his 13–9 win over Ebdon.
 His opponent came very close to a maximum of his own just a frame earlier, but narrowly missed the 15th black.
 Just minutes before, on the other table, Stephen Hendry attempted a maximum of his own but also missed the 15th red.
-Hendry reached the 12th Crucible semi-final of his career after a 13–7 win over Day, setting a record for one-table appearances that still stands.
+Hendry reached the 12th Crucible semi-final of his career after a 13–7 win over Day, setting a record for one-table appearances that stood until Ronnie O'Sullivan reached his 13th semi-final in 2025.
 Wenbo was the first player from mainland China to reach the quarter-finals of the World Championship, but he lost 7–13 to O'Sullivan.
 Perry defeated Maguire 13–12 on a deciding frame.